MicrosoftDocs/biztalk-docs/biztalk/core/error-no-party-with-name-processing-edifact-message-on-send-port-in-biztalk.md

 ---
 description: "Learn more about: A failure occurred in processing Edifact message on send port: No Party with name"
-title: "A failure occurred in processing Edifact message on send port: No Party with name | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "A failure occurred in processing Edifact message on send port: No Party with name" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 678baacb-1f21-4081-b788-ef346c3598ca
-caps.latest.revision: 11
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # A failure occurred in processing Edifact message on send port: No Party with name
 ## Details